etherlinkcom/token-deployments/docs/WXTZ.md

 ### Bridged Users

 As a backup, we also overrode the `setPeer()` method used to connect or disconnect WXTZ contracts on different chains.
 By adding a **2 day timelock** to the `setPeer()` method, there is a 2 day delay between initially creating a connection and the connection being excecuted.
 If a hacker takes ownership of the contracts and starts connecting or disconnecting, bridged users will have **2 days to bridge back** all their funds on Etherlink and withdraw their XTZ.

+## Helpers

+We added some scripts at the root of the project (for the moment all related to the WXTZ):
+- `mapWXTZ.sh` - use to generate a file with all the details of the pathways
+- `fullMesh.sh` - use to setPeer the different WXTZ on all the pathways
+- `setEnforcedOption.sh` - use to enforce the option on the WXTZ on all the pathways